LuisAverhoff/Senti-Server/README.md

 ```
 message = {
   polarity: 'A value between -1.0 and 1.0. -1.0 is completely negative and 1.0 is completely positive.
-This is our y axis on the graph.'
-  timestamp: 'The date the tweet was created.
-This represents the x axis on our graph.'
 }
 ```